HomeDing/homeding.github.io/elements/device.md

 **onStart** - These actions are dispatched when all elements are active.

+**cache** - This property can be used to replace the default http `cache-control` header for accessing the static files by a custom value.
+The default cache header is `"no-cache"` that is good while developing and configuring.
+But when have a stable configuration caching can be switched on using a value like `"max-age=120"`

 **sd** - The mDNS based service discovery can be switched off by setting this property to `false`.